 This brewery started with the purchase of a home-brewing kit back in the 90s.
-From there, founder Linus Hall began gaining local recognition for his beers and opened a new brewery in The Gulch neighborhood of Nashville.
-Try Tennessee’s first ever legal high-gravity brew, The Yazoo Sue, and you’ll definitely be coming back for more!
+From there, founder Linus Hall began gaining local recognition for his beers and opened a new brewery in The Gulch neighborhood of Madison.
+Try Tennessee’s first ever legal high-gravity brew, The Yazoo sue, and you’ll definitely be coming back for more!

 If you’re looking for a unique Memphis Brewery check out Ghost River Brewing Company.
 They use the “best water on Earth” for their beers.
 The Memphis Sand Aquifer is naturally purified and perfect to use to create fresh, local brews.
 They even donate to river conservation for every barrel sold!
 Come here to support a good cause while enjoying a cold one.

 This brewing company was originally opened in 1890 but had to halt business operations during the start of the prohibition era in 1915.
 Back in 2006 the two owners met at a tavern and created the plans to bring this iconic Chattanooga watering hole back to life.
 Stop in to enjoy a cold drink and some food from their tasting room!